Afrocybersamurai/GRC-Project/README.md

 The Current Implemented Controls document provides a thorough description of the specific security measures in place.
 For instance, access control measures are well-defined, including account management, role-based access control (RBAC), and the implementation of least privilege principles.
 These controls are crucial for restricting access to sensitive information and ensuring that only authorized personnel can perform certain functions within the system.

-More information can be found in the LionSec SSP.docx and the Current Implemented Controls.docx files that I have attached.
+More information can be found in the JohnDoe&Co SSP.docx and the Current Implemented Controls.docx files that I have attached.

 <br />
 <p align="center">